afgprogrammer/PHP-MVC-book-library/README.md

 <h2 align="center" >In The Name Of Allah</h2>

-# Rest Api For Books
+# Rest API For Books

-This project for search in books with rest api with php.
+This project for search in books with rest API with PHP.

 ## Setup